The Turing Scheme Funding and payments

 For students on placements longer than 56 days, your risk assessment review must be complete before your payment can be processed.

-For students on placements shorter than 56 days, the first Cost of Living instalment will be paid before the placement start date where possible.
+For students on placements shorter than 56 days, the first Cost of Living instalment will be paid before the placement start date where possible but proof of arrival must be submitted to keep your grant.

 Final Cost of Living instalment (30%)